hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

   - Select your newly created project in the google console webpage.
   - Go to Credentials on the side panel.
   - Go to Create Credentials -> OAuth client ID.
-  - We need to set up our consent screen, so we are going to set the `User type` to `External`.
+  - We need to set up the consent screen, so we are going to set the `User type` to `External`.
     - First screen (App info):
       - Set up the App Name, Support Email.
 The Logo is optional.
       - {% include figure image_path="/assets/posts/google-login/google-oauth-1.png" alt="App info screen" %}